 Treatments can help to stabilise hair loss.
 In some cases improve the quality of hair growth.
 This is achieved by treating the causes of hair loss.
 As well as stimulating the hair follicles to grow stronger, healthier hairs once again.
 For example, with MPB the emphasis is on tackling DHT.
 But, also, to improve blood flow.
 This helps to enhance the nutritional support to the hair.

 DHT suppressants are taken orally in tablet form.
 Whilst most regrowth stimulants are applied topically.
-Consequently both are home-based treatments.
+Consequently, both are home-based treatments.
 Normally used daily.
 With two FDA medically proven hair growth treatments available.
 Minoxidil and Propecia.
 By far the most used hair loss treatments worldwide.

 The latter being a prescriptive product.
 Whilst minoxidil is available over the counter and online.
 The Laser Cap (LLLT) is the third FDA approved hair loss treatment.
 Laser therapy is used every other day.
-Normally for twenty-five minute sessions.
+Normally for twenty-five-minute sessions.
 Laser treatment can help to balance the hair growth cycle.
 As a result, stabilise the thinning process.

 Platelet Rich Plasma.
 PRP is a concentrated blood plasma treatment.
 The treatment consists of around three times the normal number of platelets.
 Found in the blood circulation.
 The platelets promote healing.
 As well as accelerate the rate and degree of tissue regeneration.
 As a result, this aids the formation of new cell growth.
 PRP can be used to stimulate inactive or dormant hair follicles.
-The treatment can potentially help with a variety of hair loss conditions.
+The treatment can potentially help with a variety of hair loss condition

 Surgical Hair Restoration